prathameshk03/The-Drinking-Game/README.md

 In later versions I've added an option to insert custom actions and also a feature to keep a Game log (Fancy, right?)
 For devices not having python, I've included executable file of the latest version.

-I'll be making a java or android application of this in near future.
+I'll be making a java or android application with front-end of this in near future.